 8. Will you use your yarn ball winder for partial skeins or whole skeins?

-9. How will you store them?
+9. How will you store the cakes?

 This goes along with yarn storage more than yarn usage, but floppy half-skeins are a pain to keep organized.
 Instead, wind those partial skeins after you’re done to use later in a scrapghan or in other small projects.
 You can’t use up what you have if you have no idea what you have.